ohteedee/movie-recommender-application/README.md

 # movie-recommender-application
-I desgned this flask application to recommends movies based on several models.
+I desgned this flask application to recommend movies based on several models.
 So, its mostly a clustering project.
-Examples of algorithms that I used include ```k nearest neighbor``` which recommends based the type of movies seen by people who also saw your input movies and ``` non-negative matrix factorization algorithm``` which recommends movies that have similar features as your input movies.
+The application takes users input and recommend movies that are either: similar to input movies, or simlar to movies other users see, or popular or random movies.

-it takes users input and recommend movies that are either: similar to inoput movies, or simlar to movies other users see, or popular or random movies.
+Examples of algorithms that I used include ```k nearest neighbor``` which is the model that recommends based the type of movies seen by people who also saw your input movies and ``` non-negative matrix factorization algorithm``` which recommends movies that have similar features as your input movies.

 ### Below is the recommender in action